srcimon/screwbox/docs/docs/core-modules/environment.md

 blueprint interfaces:

 - `Blueprint` create an entity from a dedicated input
-- `AdvancedBlueprint` create an entity from a dedicated input and make use of the `ImportContext` which provides entity id allocation and other information regarding the current import
+- `AdvancedBlueprint` adds id allocation when in need of unique ids
 - `ComplexBlueprint` same as the previous one but for the creation of multiple entities (e.g. a soft body)

 An import can start with a single source, multiple sources or multiple sources with a generated index.